 Post-pie, most visitors buy jams, jellies, and souvenirs from the Cherry Hut store.
 Whole pies are available to go.

-The Cherry Hut opens for the season mid-May.
+The Cherry Hut opens for the season just before summer.